 The college has taken appropriate measures to quality assure the risk assessments and controls and members of staff at all levels have been involved in identifying risks and putting controls into place.
 External bodies have also been involved in assessing the controls put into place.
 All our risk assessments and guidance documents are based around the most recent Department for Education opening guidance

-You can find our top level risk assessment here as well as the guidance we have provided to all students about being COVID safe on site.
+You can find our top level risk assessment here as well as the guidance we have provided to all students about being COVID safe on site upon their return.
 We presented several webinars for students and parents/carers in late August and you can see videos of these here.
 All our risk assessments and guidance documents are based around the most recent Department for Education opening guidance and will be reviewed in light of any changes.